Mathematical finance: Risk and portfolio management: the P world

-Risk and portfolio management aims at modeling the statistically derived probability distribution of the market prices of all the securities at a given future investment horizon.
+Risk and portfolio management aims to model the statistically derived probability distribution of the market prices of all the securities at a given future investment horizon.
 This "real" probability distribution of the market prices is typically denoted by the blackboard font letter "$\mathbb{P}$", as opposed to the "risk-neutral" probability "$\mathbb{Q}$" used in derivatives pricing.
 Based on the P distribution, the buy-side community takes decisions on which securities to purchase in order to improve the prospective profit-and-loss profile of their positions considered as a portfolio.
 Increasingly, elements of this process are automated; see Outline_of_finance § Quantitative investing for a listing of relevant articles.

 For their pioneering work, Markowitz and Sharpe, along with Merton Miller, shared the 1990 Nobel Memorial Prize in Economic Sciences, for the first time ever awarded for a work in finance.

 The portfolio-selection work of Markowitz and Sharpe introduced mathematics to investment management.
 With time, the mathematics has become more sophisticated.
 Thanks to Robert Merton and Paul Samuelson, one-period models were replaced by continuous time, Brownian-motion models, and the quadratic utility function implicit in mean–variance optimization was replaced by more general increasing, concave utility functions.
 Furthermore, in recent years the focus shifted toward estimation risk, i.e., the dangers of incorrectly assuming that advanced time series analysis alone can provide completely accurate estimates of the market parameters.